 I don’t know how you can follow a song like that, but that’s why I don’t make records and guys like Donald Fagen and Walter Becker do!
 Once I’ve freshened up like we ladies have to do from time to time, “Fire in the Hole” comes along with an opening piano passage that is as just as memorable as Elliot Randall’s work on the fretboard.
 This soulful, slightly dark and reflective song is a rich combination of unexpected chord shifts, pedal steel guitar, subtle changes in dynamics, and one of Fagen’s best vocals on the album.
 But that piano!
 Fagen cooks up a melange of amazing runs, clever blues vamps and sweet melodic restraint that captures everything I love about the piano’s versatility.
-The lyrics express the classic conflict between artist and real world, a battle usually won by the authorities, leaving the passion for life smoldering with no outlet:
+The lyrics express the classic conflict between the artist and the real world, a battle usually won by the authorities, leaving the passion for life smoldering with no outlet:

 To walk the line

 A woman’s voice reminds me

 To serve and not to speak

 Am I myself or just another freak

 There’s nowhere left to turn